 The jackets were available in many colours and if you didn't own one then you made to feel worthless by annoying trend-setters.
 Personally, I much preferred a comfortable Parka myself.
 The brand is still going strong and is popular with certain "celebrities".

-Latest Blog posts for Men
+Latest fashion posts for Men

 80s Clothes and Costumes